alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-and-user-interfaces-with-godot-course/index.md

 -   How to create User Interface that uses both Dynamic and Static data
 -   How to create **Equippable Item slots that accept configurable categories** of items and show the items equipped in these slots
 -   How to display item and **equipment attributes**
--   How to create and expand **custom Scriptable Objects (Custom Godot’s Resources)** with different attributes for items and equipment
+-   How to create and expand **custom Scriptable Objects (Custom Godot's Resources)** with different attributes for items and equipment
--   Godot’s scripting language, **GDScript, including the Observer pattern with GDScript’s Signals** in details, with a sample Traffic Light project
+-   Godot's scripting language, **GDScript, including the Observer pattern with GDScript's Signals** in details, with a sample Traffic Light project
 -   How to write custom GDScript Signals, connect to them and emit them
 -   **Advanced user interface coding with GDScript**
 -   How to handle and **sync One Handed and Two Handed items,** while automatically unequipping items if both hands are equipped